jgitlin-p21/chef-server/omnibus/tests/routing/README.md

 This directory contains tests related to the lua routing code.
 These tests that can be run in a non-functional server environment.
-You should not need a running chef-server to perform these tests.
+You should not need a running cinc-server to perform these tests.
 You simply have to set a few environment variables.

 ### If Running These Tests From A Functioning Chef Server